Mexico Business Opportunities

 - Vegetables, Coffee, Cotton, Fruits, Silver, Oil and Oil Products, Manufactured Goods, Food and Beverages, Chemicals, Iron & Steel, Textiles, Motor Vehicles, Consumer Durables

-In 2015 exports to U.S. were the second largest.
-Imports from the U.S. were the third largest source of imports.
+In 2016 exports to U.S. were Mexico's second largest; imports from the U.S. were its third largest source of imports.

 Mexico has 49 free trade agreements with over 46 countries including, Guatemala, Honduras, El Salvador, the European Free Trade Area, and Japan, putting more than 90% of its trade under free trade agreements.
 Asian cash is coming into Mexico.
 Companies from across the Pacific use Mexican manufacturing as a forward base.
 Mexico is a key member of the North American Free Trade Agreement, NAFTA, which includes the U.S. and Canada.
 Mexico has joined the TPP (Trans Pacific Partnership) negotiations that still are pending.

 Construction • Manufacturing • Transportation • Telecommunications • Retail Automotive • Aviation • Mining • Oil and Gas • Information Technology • Tourism • Energy

 Per capita income is approximately one-third that of the US; income distribution remains unequal.
 Trade with the US and Canada has tripled since the implementation of NAFTA in 1994; the NAFTA agreement is currently being renegotiated by Mexico, the U.S. and Canada.

 The Pena Nieto administration was able to garner support from the opposition and pass pension and fiscal reform programs.
 Many economic challenges include the need to upgrade infrastructure, modernize labor laws, and allow private investment in the energy sector.
 Presidential elections will ne held in July 2018.